microsoft/code-with-engineering-playbook/data-fundamentals/README.md

 ## Security and Configuration

 - Maintain a central, secure location for sensitive configuration such as database connection strings that can be accessed by the appropriate services within the specific environment.
-- On Azure this is typically solved through securing secrets in a KeyVault per environment, then having the relevant services query KeyVault for the configuration
+- On Azure this is typically solved through securing secrets in a Key Vault per environment, then having the relevant services query KeyVault for the configuration

 ## Observability